-3) Make yourself a cuppa, (or a wine) grab a snack (preferably chocolate) and explore this website . . .
+3) Make yourself a cuppa, (or a wine) grab a snack (preferably chocolate) and explore the following websites . . .

 Contact The National Disability Insurance Agency (NDIA) and ask (or download) for an ‘access request form’ to see if you are eligible for funding.

 The NDIA are an independent statutory agency, whose role is to implement the National Disability Insurance Scheme (NDIS), which will support a better life for hundreds of thousands of Australians with a significant and permanent disability and their families and carers.

 The Disability Gateway has information and services to help people with disability, their family, friends and carers, to find the support they need in Australia.